HFO4/gameboy.live/README.md

 2019/04/30 21:27:56 Listen port: 1989
 ```

-Now, you can play games anywhere you want.
+Now, you can play games anywhere you want!
 The simulation and rendering process is done entirely on the server.

 ```
 telnet <ip of your server>:<port>
 ```

-To be careful of, this "cloud gaming" is only playable in terminals support [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code) standard and UTF-8 charset.
+"Cloud Gaming" is only supported in terminals which support standard [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code) and the UTF-8 charset.
 You can use `WSL` instead of `CMD` on Windows.

 ### Debug

-`Gameboy.Live` has a simple build-in debugger which can be used to debug games or emulatoe itself.
+`Gameboy.Live` has a simple built-in debugger.
 To turn on debug mode, set the `d` flag to `true`:

 ```
 gbdotlive -r "test.gb" -d=true
 ```

-The emulator will firstly break at `0x0100` in debug mode, which is the entry point of the game program.
-You can type the adress of next breakpoint, emulator will continue to run to the next breakpoint.
-At each breakpoint, emulator will print registers' status like above, and dump the main memory into `memory.dump` (ROM and RAM bank is not included)
+The emulator will firstly break at the ROM entry point `0x0100` in debug mode, which is the entry point of the game program.
+You can type the adress of next breakpoint.
+The emulator will continue to run until the next breakpoint is reached.
+At each breakpoint, the emulator will print the register's contents like above and dump the main memory into `memory.dump` (ROM and RAM bank not included)

 ```
 [OP:NOP]